Charli XCX’s Taylor Swift Comments Spark Anger In Swift Fans

 Advertisement

-She also added that performing with Swift made her realize she didn't want to be an opening act anymore.
+She also added that performing with Swift made her realise she didn't want to be an opening act anymore.

 "I’ve done so much of it, and it really cemented my status as this underdog character, which I like now," she told the outlet.
 "But I need to just own my own fucking shit finally."